 Bit Name Active State Function 7 RW Reserved.
 This bit should be set Low.
 Undefined on read.
 6 AdcConvertRate High RW This bit changes the ADC conversion rate.
 If this bit is set Low, the ADC is clocked by MCLK/8, yielding a conversion time of 80x MCLK periods per ADC channel.
 The maximum sample rate is lower than this.
 With a single channel selected, the maximum rate is MCLK/84 samples/second.
 Setting this bit high will halve the ADC clock rate, and hence double the conversion time.
 5 AdcContConv High RW Continuous conversion mode control bit; when inactive, sets the ADCs into one-shot conversion mode; when active, the ADCs will continuously convert.
 One-shot conversion mode is initiated by the StartConvert bit.
+When using one-shot conversion mode the AdcConvertRate bit must be set high to use the slower convert rate.
 In continuous convert mode, the ADC will start a new conversion cycle on all active channels after the previous cycle has completed.
 4 EnableAdc4 High RW Setting this bit high will enable ADC channel 4 for conversion.
 This bit may be updated at any time, but will only change the active state of the ADC channel for the next time it is converted.
 3 EnableAdc3 High RW Setting this bit high will enable ADC channel 3 for conversion.
 This bit may be updated at any time, but will only change the active state of the ADC channel for the next time it is converted.
 2 EnableAdc2 High RW Setting this bit high will enable ADC channel 2 for conversion.
 This bit may be updated at any time, but will only change the active state of the ADC channel for the next time it is converted.
 1 EnableAdc1 High RW Setting this bit high will enable ADC channel 1 for conversion.
 This bit may be updated at any time, but will only change the active state of the ADC channel for the next time it is converted.